0xprinc/checks-while-hacks/README.md

 18. There is no guarantee for no revert of the transaction that is made to get the symbol, decimals for ERC20 if it is not inheriting the `IERC20Metadata.sol`, and tokenURI for ERC721 if it is not inheriting the `IERC721Metadata.sol`
 19. Consider supporting old NFTs and tokens before the ERC20 and ERC721 standard arrived.
 For example ERC20: WETH , ERC721: CryptoPunks, EtherRocks
 20. Solidity version 0.8.13 & 0.8.14 have a security vulnerability related to assembly blocks that write to memory, which are present in ERC20Plugins contract.
 The issue is fixed in version 0.8.15 and is explained [here](https://soliditylang.org/blog/2022/06/15/solidity-0.8.15-release-announcement/).
 21. The optimization done by making the functions payable(so no opcode is written to check whether the transaction has any value) also need a withdraw function other wise funds will be stuck.
 There are implementations of functions in @openzeppelin that are payable but not supposed to paid any value.
-Such as `ERC721AUpgradeable`, `ERC1967Proxy` etc.
+Such as `ERC721AUpgradeable`, `ERC1967Proxy`, `BeaconProxy` etc.

 ## External Calls